Table of Contents

 The Tribunal aims to maintain adequate capacity to hear appeals and thus reduce the time to hold a hearing and complete cases.
-Several new Vice-Chairs and Members have been added to the Tribunal in 2021.
-These new appointees have replaced appointees whose terms have expired.
+Several new Vice-Chairs and Members were added to the Tribunal in 2021.
+These new appointees replaced appointees whose terms expired.

 The Tribunal is responsive to and inclusive of the diversity of Ontario through its people and processes.
 Recruitment practices are coordinated with the Public Appointments Secretariat (PAS) to ensure a fair and transparent application process.

 The Tribunal follows the PAS mission which looks for people who are committed to the principles and values of public service and who will perform their duties with integrity.